Drug Crimes A New Approach to Legal representation

 • Schedule V: Drugs with a lower potential for abuse than Schedule IV substances, often used for medical purposes (e.g., cough preparations containing low amounts of codeine).

 Higher-schedule drugs carry more severe charges and penalties due to their increased potential for abuse and limited medical usage.
+This hierarchy influences the legal strategies employed, with lower schedule drugs often leading to negotiation for reduced charges or diversionary programs, especially if it's a first-time offense.

 Marijuana Drug Crimes in Alabama